Acclaimed actor Jason Bateman

 - ^ "This year's complete Golden Globes winners list" TheGuardian.com Sunday, January 7th, 2018 Retrieved 15 January 2018

-- ^ Nominees for the 2018 Awards" The International School of Journalism Date of original publication: November 29, 2018 Retrieved In the 11th day of December 2018
+- ^ Nominees for the 2018 Awards College of Journalism and Mass Communication Date of original publication: November 29, 2018 Retrieved In the 11th day of December 2018

 - ^ Patrick Hipes (2018-12-12).
 For the complete list of nominees, see "SAG Awards Nominations: 'A Star Is Born,' 'Mrs. Maisel,' and 'Ozark' Lead the Way."
 To the Hollywood press: Deadline Retrieved On the 12th of December, 2018